nazavode/nazavode.github.io/content/post/aliasing.md

 > One pointer (*lvalue expression*) is said to **alias** another pointer when
 > both refer to the **same location or object**

-In practice, an *alias* involves referring to the same phisical entity (an object stored in memory) through multiple handlers (*pointers*):
+In practice, an *alias* involves referring to the same physical entity (an object stored in memory) through multiple handlers (*pointers*):

 ```